lertsoft/curatedby/README.md

 ### VSCode information (optional)

-If you are VSCode users, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
-The starter code comes up with Settings for a seamless integration with VSCode.
+If you are a VSCode user, you can have better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
+The starter code comes up with Settings for seamless integration with VSCode.
 The Debug configuration is also provided for frontend and backend debugging experience.

-Pro tips: if you need a project wide type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.
+Pro tips: if you need a project-wide type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.

 ### Contributions

 Everyone is welcome to contribute to this project.
-Feel free to open an issue if you have question or found a bug.
+Feel free to open an issue if you have a question or found a bug.

 ### License